faucetsdn/daq/subset/network/README.md

  - The calculated offset is less than 0.128 seconds and the final poll does not have a leap indicator of 3 (unsynchronized).

 When calculating the offset, the latest valid poll is inspected.
 A value of 0.128s is the maximum offset used to determine whether a device is considered in-sync with the NTP server because NTPv4 is capable of accuracy of tens of milliseconds.

+## MAC OUI
+The MAC OUI test looks up the manufacturer information for the mac address of the device under test.

+### Note for test developers
+The functional test code is included in the `mac_oui/src/main/java` folder.

+The `macList.txt` file containing the MAC OUI database is downloaded at build time by the container specified in the `Dockerfile.test_macoui` file.

+If java code requires debugging in an IDE, then it will require the `macList.txt` to be placed under the `mac_oui/src/main/resources/` folder.
+Use the curl command from the `Dockerfile.test_macoui` file to download and place the file locally into your project.
+This `.txt` file is git ignored to avoid being included as a static resource on the source code repo.

+### Conditions for mac_oui
+ - pass -> if the MAC OUI matches the mac prefix IEEE registration.
+ - fail -> if the MAC OUI does not match with any of the mac prefixes.